The Galapagos Affair

 In 1934, a series of events ended the supposedly peaceful life in paradise.

 It’s blurred what happened next.
-Lorenz’s and the fisherman’s corpses were later found on Marchena Island, where they probably died of thirst.
-The boat and an Ecuadorian ship-boy who was with them were never found.
+Lorenz’s and the fisherman’s corpses were later found on Marchena Island, further north, where they probably died of thirst since Marchena has no freshwater resources.
+The boat and an Ecuadorian shipboy who was with them were never found.

-Many publications in newspapers around the world followed.
+Many publications about the Galapagos Affair in newspapers around the world followed.
 Most famously by Georges Simenon.
 He wrote articles for a French newspaper about it as well as a novel, ‘Ceux de la soif’.

 Margret Wittmer survived all protagonists of the Galapagos Affair, dying in the year 2000, at age 96 on ‘her’ island.
 Her descendants still live there today.

-Besides numerous media coverages over the decades, there is also a great documentary about the affair.
-The Galapagos Affair: Satan came to Eden by Daniel Geller and Dayna Goldfine, and should not go unmentioned:
+Besides numerous media coverages over the decades, there is also a great documentary about the on-goings.
+The Galapagos Affair: Satan came to Eden by Daniel Geller and Dayna Goldfine, and should not go unmentioned.